TransPose: 6D Object Pose Estimation with Geometry-Aware Transformer: Related Work

-\textbf{Pose Estimation with RGB-D Data.} RGBD methods work with both RGB and depth information, tending to achieve a higher accuracy.
-The most straightforward is to first estimate the initial pose of the target object from RGB image and then further refine the transformed point cloud with depth data via ICP\cite{xiang2017posecnn,li2018unified} or MCN~\cite{li2018unified}algorithms.
-However, these methods are time-consuming and are not end-to-end optimizable.
-In contrast, some methods extract features from RGB image and point cloud respectively and then fuse the appearance features and the geometry features to predict 6D object pose.
-DenseFusion\cite{wang2019densefusion} utilises the 2D information within the embedding space to augment each 3D point and applies resulting colour depth space to predict 6D object pose.
-FFB6D\cite{he2021ffb6d} presents a novel full flow bidirectional fusion network for representation learning from the RGBD image.
-Moreover, voting-based methods\cite{peng2019pvnet,drost2010model,choi2012voting,birdal2015point} establish a local feature description of the input data, and then recover the 6D pose of the target object during detection procession by means of Hoff voting.
-For instance, PVNet\cite{peng2019pvnet} can learn a vector field representation directed to the 2D keypoints and designs a PnP algorithm based on the keypoints distribution to estimate the pose from the 2D keypoints distribution.
+\textbf{Pose Estimation with RGB-D Data.} When RGB images and depth images are employed individually for 6d pose estimation, both methods can achieve impressive performance.
+RGBD methods work with both RGB and depth information, tending to achieve a higher accuracy.
+PVNet~\cite{peng2019pvnet} can learn a vector field representation directed to the 2D keypoints.
+DenseFusion~\cite{wang2019densefusion} utilises the 2D information within the embedding space to augment each 3D point and applies resulting colour depth space to predict 6D object pose.
+FFB6D~\cite{he2021ffb6d} presents a novel full flow bidirectional fusion network for representation learning from the RGBD image.
+KVNet~\cite{wang2023kvnet} estimates both the translation and rotation branch via Hough voting scheme.
+FoundationPose~\cite{wen2023foundationpose} designs a generative network to provide several pose hypotheses and selects the highest scoring pose by calculating the similarity.

-\subsection{Graph Convolution Network(GCN)}
+\subsection{Graph Convolution Network (GCN)}

-Due to the great representation power of graph structure, GCN has achieved superior results in several tasks, especially human pose estimation~\cite{xu2021graph,du2022hierarchical,wang2022uformpose}.
+Due to the great representation power of graph structure, GCN has achieved superior results in several tasks, especially human pose estimation~\cite{xu2021graph,wang2022uformpose} and remote sensing imagery~\cite{liu2023uncertainty}.
 Hence, some researchers draw the ideas from above tasks and try to introduce GCN into 3D vision domain.
 PR-GCN~\cite{zhou2021pr} proposes a Multi-Modal fusion network base on GCN, which is applied to fuse the appearance and geometry features.
 GNN6D~\cite{yin2021graph} utilizes GCN to extract point cloud features and then attaches appearance feature to each node in graph.
 DGECN~\cite{cao2022dgecn} leverages geometry information to form Multi-Fusion feature, then generates 2D-3D correspondences by means of Encoder-Decoder architecture.
 Though demonstrate promising performance, these methods suffer from a lack of global exchange of geometry information, which results in ineffective adaptation to complicated scenarios.